×

 When we asked people living in Playa Potrero about club and activities where newcomers can meet others, they responded:

 "Expats in Playa Potrero, often join local clubs and activities to meet people and immerse themselves in the local culture.
 One popular option is the sailing club, where expats can learn to sail, participate in regattas, or simply enjoy the beautiful coastline.
 There are also fitness clubs and yoga studios, which offer a great way to stay active and meet like-minded individuals.
 In addition to clubs, there are many activities that expats can participate in.
 For example, many expats enjoy taking Spanish classes, which not only helps them communicate better with locals but also provides an opportunity to meet other expats.
 Cooking classes are another popular activity, as they offer a chance to learn about Costa Rican cuisine and culture.
 Expats also often volunteer in the local community, which can be a rewarding way to give back and make new friends.
 There are numerous volunteer opportunities available, from helping out at local schools to participating in beach clean-ups.
 Social events, such as local festivals and concerts, are another great way to meet people.
 These events are often well-attended by both locals and expats, making them a fun and easy way to socialize and learn more about Costa Rican culture.
 Finally, simply frequenting local restaurants, cafes, and bars can be a great way to meet people.
-Many of these establishments are popular gathering spots for the expat community, and they often host special events like trivia nights or live music performances," said one expat who made the move to Playa Potrero.
+Many of these establishments are popular gathering spots for the expat community, and they often host special events like trivia nights or live music performances," explained one expat living in Playa Potrero, Costa Rica.

 What is life like in Playa Potrero?